Nested Punctual Hilbert Schemes and Commuting Varieties of Parabolic Subalgebras: Hilbert schemes and commuting varieties

 If a subgroup $Q\subset G$ normalizes $\wfr$ then $Q^X$ is the stabilizer of $X\in \wfr$ in $Q$.
 The group $Q$ acts on $\MN(\wfr)$ diagonally ($q\cdot (X,Y)=(q\cdot X,q\cdot Y)$).

 \begin{thm} If $X^0$ denotes a regular nilpotent element of $M_n$, we have

 In particular, the variety $\MN(M_n)$ is irreducible of dimension $n^2-1$ \end{thm}

 Recall that an element $X\in M_n$ is said to be regular if it has a cyclic vector, \emph{i.e.} an element $v\in \K^n$ such that $\langle X^k(v)|k\in \N\rangle=\K^n$.
 This easily implies, and is in fact equivalent to, $\dim G^X(=\dim M_n^X)=n$.
 There is only one regular nilpotent orbit.
-This is the orbit of nilpotent elements having only one Jordan bloc.
+This is the orbit of nilpotent elements having only one Jordan block.

-Originally stated in \cite{Bar} using the correspondence with Hilbert schemes, we can find other proofs of this theorem in \cite{Bas03} and \cite{Pr}.
+This theorem was first stated in \cite{Bar} using the correspondence with Hilbert schemes (with a small correction in the proof of lemma 3, see MathReviews 1825165).
+We can find other proofs of this theorem in \cite{Bas03} and \cite{Pr}.
 In \cite{Pr}, the result is proved whithout any assumption on $\textrm{char } \K$.
-We have noted that an error lies in the proof of the key Lemma 3 of \cite{Bar} and we do not know whether this Lemma remains true or not in its stated form.
-Nevertheless, the general strategy works and the interested reader should be able to fill the gap (e.g. with the tools described in the present paper).